RainbowReich/PokemonGS/README.md

 saved_game.item_pocket[3].kind = 1 # Change the 3rd item in our Item Pocket to a Master Ball.
 saved_game.item_pocket[3].amount = 255 # Gotta make sure we have enough for our journey.

-saved_game.write # This will write your changes directly to the same save file you initially opened.
+saved_game.write # This will write your changes directly to the same save file you opened initially.

 saved_game.write "path/to/other/save/file.sav" # This will write your changes to a different location.